NaveenS96/dragonborn/README.md

 Support is offered in [The Lost Outpost](https://discord.gg/WF66mMu) server and in the [Issues](https://github.com/Guitarninja2/septimus/issues) section of the Dragonborn GitHub.
 If you have any questions following the add-on's instructions or if you find a typo or any other mistake in the documentation, feel free to report in The Lost Outpost Discord server's support channel.

+## Skyrim: Anniversary Edition (AE)

+This list requires anniversary edition and all creation club content.
+Make sure your game is fully up to date in Steam.
+It will automatically be patched by Wabbajack to work out of the box, but requires the latest game files.
+You _must_ download all the creation club content before installing.

 # Installation

 Installation is handled through [Wabbajack](https://www.wabbajack.org/#/) with a one-click install of the modlist.
 There are some pre-installation steps which must be followed for first time users so please pay attention to those.